Yukisschu/anhuigui/content/_index.md

 {{< /typeit >}}
 -->
 {{< alert "envelope">}}
-Feel free to reach out to me via [email](mailto:Anhui_Gui@outlook.com).
-I would be very happy to know what is on your mind and exchange ideas with you! :D
+Please feel free to reach out to me via [email](mailto:Anhui_Gui@outlook.com).
+I would be very excited to know what is on your mind and exchange ideas with you! :D
 {{< /alert >}}